Jakkaphobkongthanarith/Digital_image_processing/Digital Image Processing/README.md

 ## DSP Project: Age Estimation
-#### The project goal is to find the most efficient model for age estimation using a different initialization method for model training.
+#### The project goal is to find the most efficient model to estimate human age using a different initialization method and fundamental components of the layers in a neural network for model training.
 ## Instruction:
 #### Download Kaggle API for download the dataset.
-#### Place 'ipynb' in Google Colab.
+#### Place '.ipynb' file in Google Colab.
 #### Use 'Run all' to see the result and detail of the model.